KafkaLovesYou/Cataclysm_13/README.md

 ##Disclaimer

-**Note: This is not associated with Bethesda Softworks in any way!
-Fallout 13 is neither a trademark, nor a commercial product.
-2017 Bethesda Softworks LLC.
-Trademarks belong to their respective owners.**

 ##LICENSE

-**Fallout 13 is based of /tg/ Station 13 source code and thus is licensed and distributed accordingly.**
+**Cataclysm 13 is based of of Jackerzz Fallout 13, which is based of /tg/ Station 13 source code and thus is licensed and distributed accordingly.**

 All source code of /tg/ Station 13 after commit 333c566b88108de218d882840e61928a9b759d8f on 2014/31/12 at 4:38 PM PST (https://github.com/tgstation/tgstation/commit/333c566b88108de218d882840e61928a9b759d8f) is licensed under GNU AGPL v3 (http://www.gnu.org/licenses/agpl-3.0.html).